Skip to content

 Corin Anderson Endowed Fellowship

 Corin Anderson attended the University of Washington from 1993 through 2003.
-He earned a Bachelors degree in Computer Science & Math, and a Masters and Ph.D. in Computer Science.
-As an undergrad he was joined at the UW by his brother, Casey, and mother, Cathy, who earned Bachelors degrees in Compuer Engineering and Technical Communication.
-Then, while Corin completed his Ph.D. in CSE at UW, Casey also earned a Masters through the CSE Professional Masters Program.
-Sharing the college experience with family happened for the Andersons even before they attended UW.
-Corin, Casey, and Cathy all attended Highline Community College and graduated with Associates in Arts degree on the same night (and one day before Corin graduated from Foster High School in Tukwila, WA).
-Corin’s father, Craig, rounded out the Anderson family support network.
+He earned bachelor’s degrees in computer science and math, and a master’s and Ph.D. in computer science.
+As an undergraduate, he was joined at the UW by his brother, Casey, and his mother, Cathy, who also earned bachelor’s degrees in computer engineering and technical communications.
+And, again as Corin completed his Ph.D., Casey earned a master’s through the CSE Professional Master’s Program.
+Sharing the college experience with family started even before the UW for the Andersons.
+Corin, Casey, and Cathy all attended Highline Community College first and graduated with an Associate in Arts degree on the same night (and one day before Corin graduated from Foster High School in Tukwila, WA).
+Corin and Casey’s father, Craig, rounded out the Anderson family support network.

-Corin always felt that the culture of the CSE department was one of its best features, and he did what he could to contribute to it.
-Corin was known for decorating his office, especially around holidays, and for always having snacks available for visitors.
+Corin always felt that the culture of the CSE department was one of its best features, and he did his best to help contribute to it.
+He was known for decorating his office, especially around the holidays, and for always having snacks on hand for visitors.
 Corin carried on these traditions after graduation when he joined Google in Mountain View, CA, in 2002.
-Google values and benefits from these traditions, and Corin has greatly enjoyed his tenure there, including with many CSE alumni.

 Gaetano Borriello Endowed Fellowship for Change

-The Gaetano Borriello Endowed Fellowship for Change, established in 2015, has two purposes: to enable UW Computer Science & Engineering to support students whose work is focused on exploring how technology can improve the lives of underserved populations, and to honor the scholarship of Gaetano Borriello, his leadership in teaching and research, and his contributions to UW CSE.
+This endowment was established to support students whose work is focused on exploring how technology can improve the lives of underserved populations and to honor the scholarship of Gaetano Borriello, his leadership in teaching and research, and his contributions to the Department of Computer Science & Engineering (CSE) at the University of Washington.

-Gaetano joined the UW CSE faculty in 1988, following receipt of his Ph.D. in Computer Science from UC Berkeley.
-He had previously received an M.S. in EE from Stanford University, and served as a member of the research staff at the Xerox Palo Alto Research Center for eight years.
+Gaetano joined the UW CSE faculty in 1988, following receipt of his Ph.D. in computer science from UC Berkeley.
+He had previously received an M.S. in Electrical Engineering from Stanford University and served as a member of the research staff at the Xerox Palo Alto Research Center for eight years.
 From 2001-2003, on leave from UW, he founded Intel Research Seattle, which quickly became one of the premier research labs for work in ubiquitous computing.

 Gaetano’s career began in the areas of integrated circuits, circuit synthesis, reconfigurable hardware, and embedded system development tools.
 He transitioned into ubiquitous computing, and as director of Intel Research Seattle, he launched projects in elder care and in location-aware computing.
-More recently, his focus has been applying mobile technologies to the problems of public health and development in low-resource settings.
-His group’s open-source mobile data collection tools, Open Data Kit, are in use on six continents in programs ranging across public health, documentation of human rights violations, and environmental monitoring.
+He also focused on applying mobile technologies to the problems of public health and development in low-resource settings.
+He was the director of a group that designed Open Data Kit, an open-source mobile data collection tool.

-Gaetano exemplifies why we are here: to provide an extraordinary educational experience for our students, in which they discover, pursue, and achieve their potential; to conduct leading-edge research, but in the context of education rather than purely for its own sake; ultimately, to make the world a better place through the impact of our teaching, research, and mentoring.
-He is an inspiration to all of us.
+Gaetano exemplified why we are here: to provide an extraordinary educational experience for our students, in which they discover, pursue, and achieve their potential; to conduct leading-edge research, but in the context of education rather than purely for its own sake; ultimately, to make the world a better place through the impact of our teaching, research, and mentoring.

 Wilma Bradley Endowed Fellowship

 Wilma Bradley was a special friend of the University of Washington.
-Wilma first became interested in Computer Science & Engineering after attending the UW Annual Faculty Lecture given by CSE Professor Ed Lazowska in 1996.
+Wilma first became interested in the Department of Computer Science & Engineering (CSE) after attending the UW Annual Faculty Lecture given by CSE Professor Ed Lazowska in 1996.
 After several years of supporting CSE Ph.D. students (and regularly attending their thesis defenses!), she established this fellowship in 2007.

 Wilma was married to Warren Francis “Frank” Bradley.
 Frank led a varied career in the U.S. Army for over 20 years.
 He was a member of the general staff, serving in Korea, and participated as an Army observer with the U.S. Navy expedition to the South Pole in preparation for the Geophysical Year.
 The Bradleys met in Europe when both were working for NATO, she as an interpreter for the American forces in Germany, and he as a liaison officer.
 Upon his retirement in Seattle in 1964, the Bradleys became involved in real estate investment and property management.
 Frank Bradley passed away in 1966.